 Changes and Extensions:

-If you wish to change or extend your CPT, you must first obtain written permission from the Wellesley office overseeing your internship (UGCCD or OEL).
+If you wish to change or extend your CPT, you must first obtain written permission from your Class Dean and Faculty Advisor.
 You must then follow up with your ISSA to obtain a new Form I-20 reflecting changes and extensions in employment.

 Optional Practical Training